-In summary, it has been shown that in the inhomogeneous theory of fourwave interactions effects of the generation of the fourth cumulant cannot be ignored.
-At the same time we have shown that the numerical ensemble of ocean waves may be regarded to good approximation as a homogeneous ensemble.
-Hence, the standard theory of four-wave interactions (extended by including nonresonant interactions), which assumes a homogeneous wave field, may be a good candidate to explain the results of the numerical simulations in Section 3.
+In summary, it has been shown that, in the inhomogeneous theory of four-wave interactions, effects of the generation of the fourth cumulant cannot be ignored.
+At the same time it has been shown that the numerical ensemble of ocean waves may be regarded to good approximation as a homogeneous ensemble.
+Hence, the standard theory of four-wave interactions (extended by including nonresonant interactions), which assumes a homogeneous wave field, may be a good candidate to explain the results of the numerical simulations in section 3.

-Therefore, we used the Boltzmann equation(25) to evolve the action density N(k) for the same cases as presented in Section 3.
-The differential equation was solved with a Runge-Kutta 34 method with variable time step, and the continuous problem was discretized in the same way as was done in case of the solution of the Zakharov equation.
+Therefore, the Boltzmann equation [(25)] was used

+to evolve the action density N(k) for the same cases as presented in section 3.
+The differential equation was solved with a Runge-Kutta method with variable time step, and the continuous problem was discretized in the same way as was done in the case of the solution of the Zakharov equation.
 Run times using the homogeneous theory are typically two orders of magnitudes faster than when following the ensemble approach.

-In contrast to inhomogeneous theory, the standard theory gives a much better approximation to the 'exact' Hamiltonian as shown in Fig. 15.
-There are, as should be, small differences because the standard theory is an approximation as well, since both effects of inhomogeneity and the sixth cumulant have been neglected.
-Further results from the discretized version of the homogeneous theory are compared with the ones from the simulations with the nonlinear Schrödinger equation in the Figs. 3-8.
+In contrast to inhomogeneous theory, the standard theory gives a much better approximation to the exact Hamiltonian as shown in Fig. 15.
+There are, as should be, small differences because the standard theory is an approximation as well, given that both effects of inhomogeneity and the sixth cumulant have been neglected.
+Further results from the discretized version of the homogeneous theory are compared with the ones from the simulations with the nonlinear Schrödinger equation in Figs. 3-8.

-From Fig. 3 which shows the evolution in time of the spectral width for several values of the Benjamin-Feir Index it is seen that for large times there is good agreement between homogeneous theory and the ensemble averaged results from the Monte Carlo simulations.
-For short times it is however evident that Eq.(25) does not show the overshoot found in the numerical simulations.
-A likely reason for the absence of overshoot in the theoretical calculations is the assumption that the action density varies slowly compared to the time scale implied by the resonance function $R_i(\Delta\omega, t)$.
-Both the numerical simulations and homogeneous theory show on the one hand for short times a rapid broadening of the wave spectrum which for large times is followed by a transition towards a steady state.
-The evolution towards a steady state can be understood as follows: First, it should be noted that, according to Section 2.3, for one-dimensional propagation there is no nonlinear transfer due to resonant nonlinear interactions.
-Now, initially the resonance function $R_i(\Delta\omega, t)$ will be wide so that nonresonant wave-wave interactions are allowed to modify the action density spectrum.
-But after about 5-10 wave periods the resonance function becomes progressively narrower until it becomes approximately a δ -function, hence only resonant waves are selected.
+From Fig. 3, which shows the evolution in time of the spectral width for several values of the BFI, it is seen that for large times there is good agreement between homogeneous theory and the ensemble-averaged results from the Monte Carlo simulations.
+For short times it is, however, evident that (25) does not show the overshoot found in the numerical simulations.
+A likely reason for the absence of overshoot found in the theoretical calculations is the assumption that the action density varies slowly as compared with the timescale implied by the resonance function $R_i(\Delta \omega, t)$.
+Both the numerical simulations and homogeneous theory show for short times a rapid broadening of the wave spectrum, which for large times is followed by a transition towards a steady state.
+The evolution toward a steady state can be understood as follows: First, it should be noted that, according to section 2c, for one-dimensional propagation there is no nonlinear transfer because of resonant nonlinear interactions.
+Now, initially the resonance function $R_i(\Delta \omega, t)$ will be wide so that nonresonant wave-wave interactions are allowed to modify the action density spectrum.
+After about 5-10 wave periods, however, the resonance function becomes progressively narrower until it becomes approximately a δ function; hence only resonant waves are selected.
 In that event there is no change of the action density spectrum possible anymore so that for large times a steady state is achieved.